i-doit/appliance/README.md

 At the moment, these virtualization platforms are supported:

+-   Microsoft Hyper-V incl. installed Linux Integration Services
--   Oracle VirtualBox
+-   Oracle VirtualBox incl. installed Guest Additions
 -   VMware ESXi/Workstation/Player

-Next platform on this list will be Microsoft Hyper-V. If you're interested in other platforms, feel free to create an [issue](https://github.com/bheisig/i-doit-appliance/issues).
+If you're interested in other platforms, feel free to create an [issue](https://github.com/bheisig/i-doit-appliance/issues).

 ##  Features